The Great Pulp Fiction Mounties: From Corporal Cameron to Sergeant Preston

 [2] To quote Bill Pronzini and Martin H Greenberg, “So popular were Northerns in the years prior to World War II that entire pulp magazines such as North-West Stories (later North-West Romances), Real Northwest Stories, and Complete Northwest Novel were devoted exclusively or almost exclusively to ‘vigorous, tingling epics of the great Snow frontier.'” – Introduction to THE NORTHERNERS: Rough-and-Tumble Tales of High Adventure from the Frontier Days of the Canadian Northland, 1990, Fawcett Gold Medal, New York.
 Of the ten popular writers of Northwestern pulp fiction collected in this anthology, only one, Samuel Alexander White, was really Canadian.

-Scarlet-riders-pulp-fiction-mountiesJust as only two of the twelve writers reprinted in Don Hutchison’s SCARLET RIDERS: Pulp Fiction Tales of The Mounties — Harold F Cruickshank and A De Herries Smith (writing as Dan O’Rourke) — were Canadian.
+Scarlet-riders-pulp-fiction-mountiesJust as only two of the twelve writers collected by Don Hutchison in his SCARLET RIDERS: Pulp Fiction Tales of The Mounties — Harold F Cruickshank and A De Herries Smith (writing as Dan O’Rourke) — were Canadian.

 As Hutchinson wrote in his Introduction about the real history of the early NWMP: “In bringing Law and Order to the Vast Lone Land their assignment was not to subdue the Indians but to eliminate the depredations of unscrupulous whites.
 Operating with moral rather than physical force, Mountie guts and Mountie justice tamed the wild plains, earned the respect of native tribes and effectively prevented annexation of Canada’s western lands…”